DenisNagel93/ProxyRepresentativeness/README.md

 python3 runEval.py 4 Prepare
 ```

-Joins all witnesses with their respective proxy table as assigned in settings.csv
+Joins all witnesses with their respective proxy table as assigned in settings.csv:

 ```
 JoinFiles/
 ```

-Creates initial samples
+Creates initial samples:

 ```
 Samples/<central>/